nilsmango/project7III/content/tap/manual/_index.md

 The devices are shown here.
 - You can navigate by swiping left or right.
 - Select a device by tapping on it.
 The selected device has a bold font.
-- Tap the ⊕ symbol to add a new random device.
+- Tap the `⊕` symbol to open the [Browser](#browser) or add a new random device.
 You can choose between adding a random sound, synth, drums (if you are in a MIDI track), or effect.
-- < (open) and > (closed) symbols indicate rack mothers.
+- `<` (open) and `>` (closed) symbols indicate rack mothers.
 You can open and close racks by tapping on a selected rack mother.
 Chain start and ends are indicated by corner brackets.
-The chain number is indicated with cirlces below the first member of the chain (for more than one chain per rack mother).
+The chain number is indicated with circles below the first member of the chain (for more than one chain per rack mother).

 {{ image_sets(path="content/tap/manual/Devices Bar.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Devices Bar", caption='The Devices Bar.') }}

+##### Browser
+Browse away!
+- Select a category by tapping on it.
+- Some instruments, drums, effects have children, indicated by a `>` symbol, to show the children tap the `>`.
+- To load a device or effect simply tap on it.
+- You can navigate through the browser levels by tapping on the level in the path display on top.
+- To go back and forth through the browser pages, tap the left or right arrow or swipe left or right.
+- Tap the `x` symbol to close the browser.

 #### 3.3.2 Banks Bar
 Navigate and select banks of the chosen device here.